Why Love and Sacrifice Exclude Each Other

-If your relationship is synonymous with insecurity, a lack of self-confidence and unhappiness, maybe you need to rethink your situation.
-Love doesn't have to be a sacrifice.
+If your relationship is synonymous with insecurity, lack of self-confidence and unhappiness, you need to read our article on love and sacrifice.

 When did you start to think that love is a sacrifice?
 When did you begin to think that it’s a constant fight with sweat and tears?
 And, when did you start to think that a relationship moves forward based on effort?